stemey/baucis/README.md

 Those versions published to npm represent release versions.
 Those versions not published to npm are development releases.

-Reelase versions of baucis can be considered stable.
+Relase versions of baucis can be considered stable.
 (Please report issues on  GitHub if bugs are encountered.)

 The API is subject to change.
 (Using semver to not changes in API.)